03.04.24

 for chris

-i did not tell you right away but it was you i was writing about. i guess there is a mutual awareness that belongs only to the bodies that do not belong.
+listen, i did not tell you right away but it was you i was writing about. i guess there is a mutual awareness that belongs only to the bodies that do not belong. even in the absence of verbal language, there is. and thus you knew all along, did you not?

-i noted: you were an entire man unsure of your entirety. you came into the world i was building from within overly aware of the personal, carrying but not advertising the knowledge of your presence as constant negotiation between the visible and the invisible, the absent and the confronting.
+listen, as you approached i wondered if you had left traces of your body on that bench just so that you could reclaim them at that moment—as if you had parenthesized time and space. i noted: you were an entire man unsure of your entirety. you came into the world i was building from within, overly aware of the personal, carrying but not advertising the knowledge of your presence as constant negotiation between the visible and the invisible, the absent and the confronting.

-i should leave you said. you said i should leave many times. you said it repeatedly until you were able to conceive your body as a body allowed to enter the space we both occupied as foreigners. and you said i will sit maybe i could sit if you don’t mind. and i don’t, i never would. and she sees herself thinking that it is the proximity to the excessively familiar that her body fears the most. i guess there is a fear that belongs only to the bodies that do not belong.
+i should leave you said. you said i should leave many times. you said it repeatedly until you were able to conceive your body as a body allowed to exist in the space we both occupied as foreigners. and you said i will sit maybe i could sit if you don’t mind. and i didn’t, i never would. and she sees herself thinking that it is the proximity to the excessively familiar that her body fears the most. listen, i guess there is a fear that belongs only to the bodies that do not belong.

-they said the square we have been imagining was once a tower. i wonder if you know that this square we occupy day and night was once a tower to see beyond. and i bet you do you most definitely do—when we said goodbye you said thank you your words were wise words were happy words and i can now see better, i can now see more and you said it as if you held in yourself all the ghosts all the traces of this square as if you were yourself the seeing tower this square once was.
+look, they said the square we have been imagining was once a tower. i wonder if you know that this square we occupy day and night was once a tower to see beyond. and i bet you do, you most definitely do—when we said goodbye you said thank you your words were light words were divine words and i can now see better, i can now see more and you said it as if you held in yourself all the ghosts all the traces of that square as if you were yourself the seeing tower the square once was.

-when we said goodbye you did not know that the rain was but temporary rain and so you pressed your hand against mine in what felt like a never before rehearsed gesture that could only live in that moment, like crumbs, like running waters.
+when we said goodbye, you pressed your hand against mine in what felt like a never before rehearsed gesture. a gesture that could only occupy a temporary now, like crumbs, like running waters. when we said goodbye, as you pressed your hand against mine, we constructed lasting embodied memory, did we not?

-uncommon bird, a flower shall grow for the memory this place weaved of you.
+a flower shall grow for the imagined memory this square and i weaved of you.